Our agents talk full-family approaches to engaging kids with disabilities and the value of intergenerational learning.

 Where next?
 Supporting your family engagement planning

-If you’re feeling as inspired and fired up as we are, head over to our Engaging Families page to find out more about the support we can offer in understanding and developing your family audiences.
+If you’re feeling as inspired and fired up as we are, head over to LINK to find out more about the support we can offer in understanding and developing your family audiences.

 Written by Maya Sharma, Learning and Participation Consultant